CLEPyLadies/organizers/user-manual-for-me/user-manual-for-me-template.md

 ### The best way to communicate with me

+1. text
+1. email
-1. lorem
+1. Slack private message
-1. lorem
+1. video call
-1. lorem
+1. Github comment

 ### Tickets or projects that I'm interested in helping out with